Gnurou/tagainijisho/README.txt

 -----
 For a detailed user manual, please see http://www.tagaini.net/manual.

+In addition to Qt's standard arguments, Tagaini also supports the following command-line arguments:
+--temp-db	start the program on an empty, temporary database that will
+		be removed once the program exits.
+This is useful for testing new things on a clean database.

 Known bugs
 ----------
 - Kanji stroke order may not always be accurate.
 Please report incorrect kanji